eshaiju/eshaiju.github.io/source/_posts/2014-07-27-deploying-ruby-on-rails-application-to-cloud-application-platform-openshift.markdown

 3- Configure Database
 <br/>
 Since your database address may change, you will need to access it using an environment variable.
-A random username and password was also generated for you when your application was created.
-But you don't need to hard code it into your application, there are environment variables for that too!
+A random username and password were also generated for you when your application was created.
+But you don't need to hardcode it into your application, there are environment variables for that too!
 Add this configuration to database.yml file

 {%codeblock %}